nicolasrnemeth/EffectiveT3/README.md

 Binary classification for predicting whether proteins are secreted by the bacterial Type III secretion system based on a light gradient boosting machine model that was trained on sequence- and amino acid property based feature groups.

+## INTRODUCTION

+Type 3 secretion systems (T3SS) are critical components of many Gram-negative bacterial pathogens, playing a vital role in the pathogenesis of various infections.
+Accurate prediction of T3SS secreted proteins, also known as effectors, is crucial for understanding the molecular mechanisms underlying bacterial pathogenicity and developing novel therapeutic strategies.
+We present a new version of Effective T3, a machine learning approach for predicting T3SS effectors, surpassing the current state-of-the-art (SOTA) software Bastion3 in terms of gener-alization and computation time while achieving similar prediction performance.
+Unlike Bastion3, which heavily relies on position-specific scoring matrices (PSSMs) for pre-dictions, Effective T3 employs a more flexible framework that solely incorporates N-terminal protein-sequence-based information which we should better predict evolutionary distinct T3SS effectors - more precisely those that deviate from experimentally verified ones.
+Furthermore, EffectiveT3 offers faster performance and utilizes evaluation metrics more suitably for imbalanced datasets, contrasting with Bastion3's heavy reliance on the ROC-AUC metric, which can be overly optimistic when we are dealing with imbalanced datasets.
+To ensure robust and reliable predictions, Effective T3 was trained on a dataset, which was compiled using more rigorous criteria than the Bastion3 training dataset.
+Key differences include a stricter reduction of redundancy in protein sequences and the incorporation of a negative dataset solely consisting of protein sequences from bacterial species with experi-mentally verified T3SS effectors.
+By developing a more rigorous training da¬¬taset and employing a novel approach that es-chews PSSMs, Effective T3 sets a new standard for T3SS effector prediction.

 ## Install dependencies using the following command

 ### Note: they will be automatically installed via pip using the install command below